ayonli/ngrpc/README.md

     - `connectTimeout` Connection timeout in milliseconds, the default value is `5_000` ms.
     - `options` Channel options, see https://www.npmjs.com/package/@grpc/grpc-js for more details.
     - `stderr` Log file used for stderr.
+    - `entry` The entry file that is used to spawn this app.
+This option overwrites the one set in the head.
     - `env` The environment variables passed to the `entry` file.

 With these simple configurations, we can write our gRPC application straightforwardly in a `.proto`